 As you may imagine, there is much to entertain all members of the family, young and old.
 The history and detail will take you on a wonderful nostalgic look at past London.
 I had no idea about the various travel companies that existed in London, before the formation of what became the London Transport network and it was a huge reminder of how vital the role of transport has been for London and Londoners.

 I also had no idea that the museum would hold quite so many original relics (including the oldest working bus in Europe: also in amazing condition), or the amount of hidden underground tube stations that TFL, subject to Covid are available to explore.
 Not all are available for in-person tours at current, due to Covid, but check out Hidden London | London Transport Museum (ltmuseum.co.uk) for more information on these when it becomes available.
 I had a fascinating chat with staff member Nathan about these- and found out that parts of the James Bond Skyfall film, are filmed at the derelict parts of Charing Cross station!
 Amazing.

 It was super easy to navigate the museum, there was plenty of walkway space for pram use and of course lift access, and it was very easy to maintain distance from others.
-Sonny and I were huge fans of the 2 “All Aboard” play areas available, perfect for role playing and crawling babies!
+LM and I were huge fans of the 2 “All Aboard” play areas available, perfect for role playing and crawling babies!
 As you can see from these photos, these are beautifully designed spaces for your little ones to let off some energy.

-We left feeling hugely satisfied: Sonny had been able to crawl to his hearts content and I managed to glean some information about London past and present and the vital part that Transport for London has played in its developments.
+We left feeling hugely satisfied: LM had been able to crawl to his hearts content and I managed to glean some information about London past and present and the vital part that Transport for London has played in its developments.
 The only thing we thought was missing from our trip was daddy!
-So, we WILL be back to enjoy again as Sonny grows and can continue to enjoy the museum and it’s celebration of London’s travel history!
+So, we WILL be back to enjoy again as LM grows and can continue to enjoy the museum and it’s celebration of London’s travel history!

 Is London Transport Museum somewhere you’ve been or still on your to-visit list?